top of page

 In Progress or Under Review

-"The Obligation and Value of Justice in Hume"
+"The Obligation and Value of Justice in Hume" (R&R, Hume Studies)

 This paper develops an interpretation of Hume’s accounts of the obligation and value of justice.
 According to my interpretation, Hume takes the obligation of justice to depend (in part) on the conventions that define the rules of justice realizing a distinctive form of value, which I call functional value.
 Along the way, I argue for a revisionary view of what Hume thinks the objects of moral evaluation are and highlight its significance for properly understanding Hume’s theory of justice.

-"Moral Worth, Moral Motivation, and Hume's Circle Argument"
+"Moral Worth, Moral Motivation, and Hume's Circle Argument" (under review)

 There is a robust philosophical literature on virtuous motivation.
 Is the virtuous person motivated to do what's right, read de dicto or de re?
 Philosophers take different views on this question.
 But this literature has, surprisingly, failed to engage with an argument in Hume (what has come to be known as the circle argument), which bears directly on this question.
 On my reading, Hume takes the distinctive position that while de dicto moral motivation might be constitutive of a particular virtue (what we might call the virtue of "dutifulness"), it cannot be the motive of the virtuous person in toto.
 Instead, possession of any other virtue (e.g., justice, beneficence, etc.) requires that a virtuous person be motivated by those things of value with which the virtue in question is concerned.